-- Food actually tastes better when you’re truly hungry.
-Hunger really is the best seasoning so you eat less but enjoy it more.
+- Food tastes better when you’re truly hungry.
+Hunger really is the best seasoning, so you may eat less and enjoy it more.

 - You’ll feel more satisfied because food is great for reducing hunger but not so great for reducing boredom, stress, or other triggers.